 Diversity among human resources includes differing ethnic groups, nationalities, genders, and age, and issues vary according to country and region.
 Recognizing that diversity in terms of gender could be improved, Astellas Pharma Inc. launched its diverse human resource initiatives by first considering the active roles of women in the workforce.
 We must change our work environment, employee awareness and corporate culture to enable women to more completely utilize their abilities at work.
 We also have to overcome issues that make it more difficult for people from diverse backgrounds to demonstrate their abilities.
 We believe these initiatives will help Astellas strengthen its overall competitiveness.
 To this end we established Diversity & Inclusion Group in fiscal 2008, so as to implement change management to raise awareness and to encourage new behavior among employees, managers, and women themselves.
 At the same time, we also reformed our business processes and the structures and operations of our human resource management systems in a broader restructuring.
 We closed the Diversity & Inclusion Group in fiscal 2010, but kept its core mission alive as we moved toward a structure able to take on a more diverse range of initiatives in the planning and operation of employee programs.

 In fiscal 2013, our efforts were recognized and we were awarded the "Diversity Management Selection 100" by the Ministry of Economy, Trade and Industry (METI) for our initiatives to actively promote diversity among our employees.

-In fiscal 2015, we were selected as a Nadeshiko Brand component by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE).
-This honor has been given for excellence in promoting the involvement of women in the workplace as a listed company.
+In fiscal 2015 and 2018, Astellas was selected as a Nadeshiko Brand company by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE).
+This honor has been given for excellence in encouraging women’s success in the workplace as a listed company.

 Green Supply Support Office